Spruce up your home with the best Black Friday furniture deals | CNN Underscored

 Relaxed and sophisticated all at once, the brand’s Balboa Console mixes hand-wrapped rattan with brass details, resulting in a piece that elevates any space it enters.
 During this sale, you’ll save $575 off the regular price — now we’re talking.

 Serena & Lily’s entire lighting collection is sublime, and that includes this flushmount that intricately mixes brass details and Capiz shells.
 The result is a warm, ethereal glow that we’re more than a little obsessed with.
-Now through Cyber Monday, you can save more than a hundred bucks on
+Now through Cyber Monday, you can save more than $100 on it.

 Sundays Black Friday deals

-One can never have too many accent chairs in their house, and this diminutive option from Sundays (it’s only 28” x 28”!) is a great choice for a reading nook or conversation area.
+One can never have too many accent chairs in their house, and this diminutive option from Sundays (it’s only 28 by 28 inches!) is a great choice for a reading nook or conversation area.
 Elegant and modern in design — the brand calls it “a hug in chair form” — the Embrace comes in seven colors, fabrics and patterns and is a great deal at this price.

 The Inside Black Friday deals